 Now that all the principles and forces at work have been explained and are out of the way, it is time to see how they all work together to make a Galileo Thermometer work.

 How Does A Galileo Thermometer Work?

 From the description earlier in this article, you already know what a Galileo Thermometer looks like and what it consists of.

 What you may not realize is that each of the colored glass bubbles in the liquid is approximately the same density.
 It is the numbered metal tags hanging below each bubble, that changes the "density" of each globe.

-The individual tags each have a different weight that corresponds to the number on it which shows the specific temperature each glass bubble represent.
+The individual tags each have a different weight that corresponds to the number on them, which shows the specific temperature each glass bubble represents.

 From the previous section's explanations, you will also know that it is the density of objects in a liquid that determines its ability to float (their buoyancy).
 And it this very principle that makes a Galileo Thermometer works.

 Each glass globe in the thermometer has a different density.
 Some bubbles are the same density of the water they are submerged in at a specific atmospheric temperature.
 The other globes all have different densities (read mass), varying from slightly to substantially lighter or heavier than the density of the water.

 It is important to remember that air temperature directly influences the density of water.
 If the temperature increases, it warms up the water, making it less dense.
 If it decreases, the air cools down the water, making it less dense.